rust-lang/rfcs/text/0000-unified_coroutines.md

 # Summary
 [summary]: #summary

 Unify the `Generator` traits with the `Fn*` family of traits.
-Add a way to pass to pass new arguments upon each resuming of the generator.
+Add a way to pass new arguments upon each resuming of the generator.

 # Motivation
 [motivation]: #motivation